KorfLab/exam/README.md

 ### K-mer Locations

-This task is designed to test your ability to write an efficient implementation for a simple comparison program.
+This task is designed to test your ability to solve problems creatively.

 Write a program that reports the locations of k-mers in a FASTA file of DNA.